 About me

-Hi, I am Alison McMillan, I have over 25 years experience developing children’s literacy skills and over 14 years of experience providing both diagnostic dyslexia and general educational assessments to adults and children over the age of 4.
-I held the Chairperson position with the Dyslexia Association in Hong Kong (DAHK) for 10 years until relocating back to Scotland in 2022.
+Hi, I’m Alison McMillan.
+I have over 25 years of experience supporting children’s literacy and more than 14 years of experience providing diagnostic dyslexia and educational assessments for children, teenagers, and adults.
+I previously served as Chairperson of the Dyslexia Association of Hong Kong (DAHK) for 10 years before returning to Scotland in 2022.

 Services